pliablepixels/sim/README.md

 # Code Similarity Analyzer

 #### Note:
-This is AI generated code - Sonnet 4 + Agentic copilot.
-That is why you'll see pompous commentary in various places.
-The flow however of how it compares seems reasonable
+This is largely AI generated code - Sonnet 4 + Agentic copilot.
+That is why you my still see pompous commentary in various places.
+I started by developing it in python by guiding it on an algorithm I want.
+I then used it exclusively to create a typescript port as I've largely forgotten TS.

 ## What